meilerlab/vustruct/doc/RunSingularity.md

 ```
 psb_rep.py
 ```

+**Important**: Always re-run psb_monitor.py before psb_rep.py if you believe more jobs may have finished.

 You may move the final .zip or .tar.gz files to extract to a laptop, or public website.